-- It is essential that students attend each class session to receive credit for the required supervision and to provide reliable, ethical, and competent client care. - Any missed classes will require make-up work including any of the following; written work including research, transcript of counseling session and professional reading with written review. - Any "planned absences" must be discussed with and approved by the course professor at least two weeks in advance of the absence. - In case of illness and true emergencies, please notify site supervisor, center supervisor, and your client as soon as possible. - More than one absence a semester could result in a failure to complete the class. - Any unexcused absences or failure to notify supervisors of absences will also result in the loss of supervision credit and counseling hours for that week as well as a meeting with the campus supervisor to determine outcome which might include receiving a failing grade for the class.
+- It is essential that students attend each class session to receive credit for the required supervision and to provide reliable, ethical, and competent client care. - Any missed classes will require make-up work including any of the following: written work, transcription of counseling sessions, professional reading with written review, or other assignments to be determined by the instructor. - Any planned absences must be discussed with the instructor at least two weeks in advance, but with as much notice as possible.
+All planned absences must be approved by the instructor. - In case of illness or emergency absence, notify the site supervisor, center supervisor and your client(s) as soon as possible. - More than one absence in a semester may result in a failure to complete the class. - Any unexcused absence or failure to notify supervisors of an absence will result in the loss of supervision credit and counseling hours for that week.
+A mandatory meeting with the campus supervisor will also be required to determine whether the absence will result in a failing grade for the class.